lakat/sysadmin/README.md

                        this will be open to public.
          - `allowed_hosts`: Optional list of hosts that you want to allow access.
 If not specified, it will be open to public.
+         - `noautoindex`: Optional, by default it is False, set it to true to disable autoindex
       * `rewrites`: A list of custom strings.
 Refer to nginx's documentation on the format, see rewrite section.
 For example having the following value:
         `^/something$ https://something.com` will result in a line: